suzzzal/smart-cctv-ai/README.md

 ## Tech Stack
 Computer Vision: OpenCV, YOLOv8, Detectron2

-Audio Analysis: PyTorch, torchaudio, librosa
+Audio Analysis: PyTorch

 AI/ML Models: PyTorch, TensorFlow

-In future we will do Backend/API: Python, Flask, FastAPI In future we will do Database: PostgreSQL / MongoDB (for logs & incident storage) In future we will do Realtime Streaming: OpenCV VideoCapture, FFmpeg, WebSockets In future we will do Frontend Dashboard (optional): React.js, Tailwind CSS
+In future we will do Backend/API: Python, Flask, FastAPI

+In future we will do Database: PostgreSQ

+In future we will do Realtime Streaming: OpenCV VideoCapture, FFmpeg

+In future we will do Frontend Dashboard (optional): React.js, Tailwind CSS